Oswaldo Cabrera Player Props: Yankees vs. Blue Jays

-The New York Yankees and Oswaldo Cabrera, who went 1-for-3 with a home run and an RBI last time out, battle Alek Manoah and the Toronto Blue Jays at Yankee Stadium, Saturday at 1:05 PM ET.
+Oswaldo Cabrera -- 1-for-3 with a double in his last game -- will be in action for the New York Yankees against the Toronto Blue Jays, with Kevin Gausman on the hill, on April 23 at 1:35 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-3) against the Blue Jays.

 Oswaldo Cabrera Game Info & Props vs. the Blue Jays